reportable-uk/Reportable/_guidebook/en/raw-en/how-to-report.md

 ### 1. Online reporting

 #### What is this solution:
-All hate crimes and incidents can be reported online using the [True Vision](https://www.report-it.org.uk/your_police_force) platform, which typically takes 10-20 minutes to complete.
+All hate crimes and incidents can be reported online using the [True Vision](https://www.report-it.org.uk/your_police_force) platform. _(estimated completion time: 10-20 min)_.

 #### Why/when to choose this solution:
 - Reporting online is the easiest and most effective way to capture information, and should be prioritised where convenient